DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Introduction

 Disentangled representation learning has been proposed as an approach to learn interpretable representations from a neural network~\cite{Zhu_2021_CVPR, wacv_disentangled_2022,eccv_disentagled_2020, eccv_disentagled_2020_generic}.
-This approach separates the network's latent representations into interpretable components.
-Tang~\etal used disentangled representation learning to control certain regions while generating synthetic images~\cite{icpr_2021_image_generation}.
+This approach separates the network's latent representations into different components.
+Tang~\etal~used disentangled representation learning to control certain regions while generating synthetic images~\cite{icpr_2021_image_generation}.
 Disentangled representation learning has also been used to generate interpretable representations for face anti-spoofing~\cite{eccv_disentagled_2020_generic, eccv_disentagled_2020}.
-The disentangled representation learnt for face anti-spoofing will be independent of the content in image and will be different depending on only one attribute \ie whether face image is spoofed or is pristine.
-For example, two images with different faces/content in them will have same representation if both of them are spoofed while two images with identical faces/content in them will have different representation if one image is spoofed and other image is pristine.
+The disentangled representation learnt for face anti-spoofing will be independent of the content in image and will be different depending on only one attribute \ie~whether face image is spoofed or is pristine.
+For example, two images with identical faces/content in them will have different/farther representations if one image is spoofed and other image is pristine.
+So, visualization of the disentangled representation will show evident discrimination between representations of pristine and spoofed face images.
+Such a visualization can provide forensic analysts with reasoning behind working of the detector making it more explainable.
 Disentangling the representation improves the method's ability to generalize to unseen face-spoofing attacks~\cite{wacv_disentangled_2022, eccv_disentagled_2020_generic}.